 - Average Radio Spot – 10¢ will buy an average of 172 impressions.

-The Duration Bonus: We discussed the relationship between product cost and public impact here.
+The Duration Bonus: Product cost and public impact are two essential measures to guide your marketing investment.
 Now consider the difference between transitory and lasting impressions.

 A broadcast or print ad is noticed for mere seconds.
 An imprinted branding product does not have this limitation.
 As long as it is useful and attractive, it will create impressions for months rather than seconds, constantly spotlighting your brand to the public long after a commercial or advertisement is forgotten.
 (Check out “frequency” in our Glossary.
 It is another important marketing concept.)